What is thoracic outlet syndrome?

 It’s also important to note that the severity and combination of symptoms can vary significantly from person to person and may worsen with activities or positions that compress the thoracic outlet, such as lifting the arms overhead or carrying heavy objects.

-Can TOS be work-related?
+Can thoracic outlet syndrome be work-related?

 Yes, TOS can be work-related.
 Certain jobs, occupations, and tasks, especially those involving repetitive movements, sustained awkward postures, or heavy lifting, can contribute to the development of TOS.

-Can I file workers’ comp for TOS?
+Can I file workers’ comp for thoracic outlet syndrome?

 Yes, you can file a claim for workers’ compensation benefits if you develop TOS due to your job.